 Preparation for the National Amateur

-The next major changes took place in preparation for the 1929 U.S. Amateur Championship.
-Amateur golfer H. Chandler Egan, who had won back-to-back U.S. Amateurs in 1904 and 1905, spearheaded the project.
-He re-shaped and re-bunkered each green, moved the 1st tee to create today’s dog-legged opening hole, reconfigured the 10th hole, added length to the 2nd, 9th and 14th holes, and moved the 16th green to a natural depression behind a grove of trees, extending the hole more than 100 yards.
+The next major changes take place in preparation for the 1929 U.S. Amateur Championship.
+Amateur golfer H. Chandler Egan, who had won back-to-back U.S. Amateurs in 1904 and 1905, spearheads the project.
+He re-shapes and re-bunkers each green, moving the 1st tee to create today’s dog-legged opening hole, reconfigures the 10th hole, adds length to the 2nd, 9th and 14th holes, and moves the 16th green to a natural depression behind a grove of trees, extending the hole more than 100 yards.

 A Vision is Fulfilled

-Almost 60 years later, Pebble Beach Golf Links unveiled its only other significant change: a new 5th hole, designed by golf legend Jack Nicklaus.
-The hole was placed on a parcel of prime oceanfront land that Pebble Beach Company had wanted to re-acquire for 80 years.
+Almost 70 years later, Pebble Beach Golf Links unveils its only other significant change: a new 5th hole, designed by golf legend Jack Nicklaus.
+The hole is placed on a parcel of prime oceanfront land that Pebble Beach Company had wanted to re-acquire for 80 years.
 Its conversion marks the realization of Morse’s original vision of an unbroken string of waterfront golf holes and, perhaps, the last major change in a golf course that was otherwise unbroken to begin with.

 Notable Updates for the 2010 U.S. Open Championship

 Pebble Beach Golf Links continuously strengthens the course facets to enhance player appreciation, heighten the challenge and exceed guest expectations.
-Under the direction of Arnold Palmer, additional preparations were made for the 2010 U.S. Open: four greens and 16 bunkers have been rebuilt, altered or installed; 11 tees have benefited from enhancements; six holes have seen the addition or adjustment of trees (including Cypress); and the total length of the course has been extended to 7,040 yards.
+Under the direction of Arnold Palmer, additional preparations are made for the 2010 U.S. Open: four greens and 16 bunkers are rebuilt, altered or installed; 11 tees benefit from enhancements; six holes see the addition or adjustment of trees; and the total length of the course is extended to 7,040 yards.